techtraits/techtraits-blog/_posts/2011-07-28-polymorphic-json-serialization-using-jackson.markdown

 {% highlight bash %}
-#To compile the code fireup a terminal or the command line and enter the following command
+#To compile the code fire up a terminal or the command line and enter the following command
 javac -classpath jackson-all-1.8.4.jar:./ *.java

 #To run the code run the following command: